nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ##### setStatus

 Step 1.
-Read the boolean parameter ‘status’.
+Read the boolean parameter `status`.

 Step 2a.
-If ‘status’ is equal to true, activate the automated cleanup and write the character ‘1’ to the first line of the status file. (overwrite any existing value at the first line).
+If `status` is equal to true, activate the automated cleanup and write the character ‘1’ to the first line of the status file. (overwrite any existing value at the first line).

 Step 2b.
-If ‘status’ is equal to false, deactivate the automated cleanup and write the character ‘0’ to the first line of the status file.
+If `status` is equal to false, deactivate the automated cleanup and write the character ‘0’ to the first line of the status file.

 ![image_info](./pictures/FlowchartsetStatus.png)

 ##### autoClean

 Step 1.
-Check activation status of StorageCleaner through the class level attribute boolean toClean.
+Check activation status of StorageCleaner through the class level attribute boolean `toClean`.

 Step 2a.
-If the attribute toClean is equal to false, return the operation and give control back to the caller.
+If the attribute `toClean` is equal to `false`, return the operation and give control back to the caller.

 Step 2b.
-If the attribute toClean is equal to true, access the storage data file and remove some of the activities starting from the oldest.
+If the attribute `toClean` is equal to `true`, access the storage data file and remove some of the activities starting from the oldest.
 Put these deleted activities into the data file under the ‘recycled’ folder.

 ![image_info](./pictures/SDautoClean.png)